-War II was fought from 1939 to 1945 in almost every part of the world.
-Battles were fought in Europe, Russia, the Middle East, northern Africa, Asia and the Pacific - even the city of Darwin in Australia was bombed.
+Although World War I had been called 'the war to end all wars', only 20 years after it ended the world was again plunged into war.
+World War II was fought from 1939 to 1945 in almost every part of the world.
+Battles were fought in Europe, Russia, the Middle East, northern Africa, Asia and the Pacific even the city of Darwin in Australia was bombed.

 Although the official numbers of those killed and wounded are impossible to confirm, it is clear that World War II was responsible for a devastating loss of life.
 Historians estimate that around 22 million soldiers died in battle and 38 million civilians were killed.
-Among the dead were around 6 million Jews murdered by the Nazis during the Holocaust.
+Among the dead were around 6 million Jews murdered by Nazi forces under the command of German dictator Adolf Hitler.
+This systematic persecution and murder of Jews became known as the Holocaust.
+It remains one of the most significant events of World War II.